 - Punting is a uniquely pleasant experience, so long as you remain in the boat.
-Try to avoid falling into the water.
+Try to avoid falling into the water, as the Cherwell and the Isis smell distinctly unpleasant when they permeate your clothes.
 Watch out for branches that trap your pole and feel for muddy stretches of riverbed when you drop your pole: both can leave you in jeopardy.
 If faced with choosing between holding on to the pole and staying in the boat, always choose the boat. - If you are handling the pole, standing up or otherwise risking accidental immersion, it is a good idea to remove your phone, watch, wallet, etc. first (and consider stashing your phone in a plastic bag out of the way in any event).

-- Do not assume that anyone in any other vessel knows what he or she is doing, let alone what you are doing.
+If your phone gets wet, you should remove the battery immediately to have any chance of salvaging it. - Do not assume that anyone in any other vessel knows what he or she is doing, let alone what you are doing.
 If it looks as though you might bump another boat, warn the passengers on both vessels.
 Avoid putting any part of yourself between the boat and a bank, tunnel, bridge or another boat. - If you punt upstream along the Cherwell, you will pass (at the lower level of) several weirs.
-You will also pass (at the upper level of) several weirs if you punt along some of the sidechannels and streams off the section the Isis downstream of Boathouse Island.
+You will also pass (at the upper level of) several weirs if you punt along some of the side-channels and streams off the section the Isis downstream of Boathouse Island.
 Always take great care near weirs and sluices.
 Unless you are a very strong punter, you should steer clear of the weirs on the Isis and even experienced punters should be ready for strong flows.
 At the upper level of weirs and sluices, always turn around where there are warning signs.
-At the lower level, be aware of eddy currents when sluices are open.
-Do not underestimate the power of the river.

-• Do not go up or down rollers with people in the punt: the results are likely to be expensive and it can be highly dangerous.

-- Watch out for floating tree trunks and other debris. - Always keep a good distance from anglers on the bank and from their tackle. - There are occasionally regattas, processions and other events on the Isis.
+- and sluices, always turn around where there are warning signs.
+At the lower level, be aware of eddy currents when sluices are open Do not underestimate the power of the river. - Do not go up or down rollers with people in the punt: the results are likely to be expensive if not tragic. - Watch out for floating tree trunks and other debris. - Always keep a good distance from anglers on the bank and from their tackle. - There are occasionally regattas, processions and other events on the Isis.
 You should avoid obstructing or passing these.
 If you are approaching an event, navigate slowly and cautiously and take advice from officials or marshals. - Be aware of waterborne diseases such as Weil's disease (leptospirosis), though these are extremely rare.
 Keep cuts and scratches covered; if you fall in, take a shower and treat cuts with antiseptic; make sure you wash wet clothing before you wear it again.